domax/gwt-phys2d/README.md

 ---------

-This project was created JFF to try and play with different GWT technolodies - like e.g. HTML5 canvas and UiBinder - and train myself in:
+This project was created JFF to try and play with different GWT technolodies - like e.g. HTML5 canvas and UiBinder - and train myself in the following:

 *   TDD development - it's easy to read and think about TDD, but quite difficult to live with it w/o a habit.